Diet soda sweetened with artificial sweeteners has been under the gun lately. Some say they are bad for you; others that they are harmless.

 During the average nine-year follow-up, 559 vascular events occurred, including strokes caused by hemorrhage and those caused by clots, known as “ischemic strokes.”

-The researchers were careful to account for such factors as age, gender, ethnicity, physical activity, calorie intake, smoking and alcohol drinking habits, but still came up with the same results: those who drank diet soda daily were 61% more likely to have a heart event.
+The researchers were careful to account for such factors as age, gender, ethnicity, physical activity, calorie intake, smoking and alcohol drinking habits, but still came up with the same results: those who drank diet soda daily were 61 percent more likely to have a heart event.

 The researchers even went one step further.
 They checked for the presence of metabolic syndrome, vascular disease in the limbs, and heart disease history.
-The link between diet soda and heart disease still held, albeit at a somewhat lower 48%.
+The link between diet soda and heart disease still held, albeit at a somewhat lower 48 percent.

 Dr. Victor Marchione received his Bachelor of Science Degree in 1973 and his Medical Degree from the University of Messina in 1981.
 He has been licensed and practicing medicine in New York and New Jersey for over 20 years.

 Dr. Marchione is a respected leader in the field of smoking cessation and pulmonary medicine.
 He has been featured on ABC News and World Report, CBS Evening News with Dan Rather and the NBC Today Show and is an editor at the popular Doctor's Health Press website.

 Dr. Marchione has also served as Principal Investigator in at least a dozen clinical research projects relating to serious ailments such as bronchitis, pneumonia, asthma, and chronic obstructive pulmonary disease (COPD).

 Latest posts by Victor Marchione, M.D. (see all)